Hexer-7/Overwatch-Mercy-AI/README.md

 -Then you just have to hold left click and Mercy AI will take care of your ally's :)

-Note: i extreamly recommand to use white color, Because other colors is not stable :(

 #### Notes:
-- Mercy AI size is relatively large (~70 MB), but the benefits are worth it.
+- Mercy AI size is relatively large (~80 MB), but the benefits are worth it.
 - Users must provide feedback and report any issues encountered during usage.

 #### Contact: